unicamp-dl/mMARCO/README.md

 # mMARCO
 A multilingual version of MS MARCO passage ranking dataset

-This repository presents a neural machine translation-based method for translating [MS MARCO passage ranking dataset](https://microsoft.github.io/msmarco/).
+This repository presents a neural machine translation-based method for translating the [MS MARCO passage ranking dataset](https://microsoft.github.io/msmarco/).
 The code available here is the same used in our paper **mMARCO: A Multilingual Version of MS MARCO Passage RankingDataset**.

 ## Translated Datasets